geikha/hydra-docs-v2/content/docs/learning/guides/textures.md

 ---
-title: "Hydra Book: Textures"
+title: "Textures [Hydra Book]"
 draft: false
 author: "Naoto Hieda"
-weight: 4
+weight: 84
 # type: posts
 ---
 # Textures
 by Naoto Hieda

-In this chapter, we discuss textures or patterns, separately from colors or movements.
+In this chapter of the Hydra Book, we discuss textures or patterns, separately from colors or movements.
 Most of the snippets have low saturation in order to separate textures from other effects.

+---

 Oscillator
 --------